 - Magnetic resonance imaging (MRI): An MRI is a procedure that produces a more detailed image.
 It is usually used for smaller fractures or stress fractures.

-- Computed tomography scan (CT, or CAT scan): a three-dimensional imaging procedure that uses a combination of X-rays and computer technology to produce slices or cross-sectional images horizontally and vertically of the body.
+- Computed tomography scan (CT, or CAT scan): a three-dimensional imaging procedure that uses a combination of X-rays and computer technology to produce slices, (cross-sectional images), horizontally and vertically, of the body.

 How is a bone fracture treated?

-A bone fracture is most commonly treated by the use of a cast and/or splint.
-A cast or splint will immobilize the bone in order to promote bone alignment and prevent use of the bone.
-In some cases when the bone is small (toes or fingers) no cast is needed and the fracture is immobilized by wrapping.
+A bone fracture is usually treated with a cast and/or splint.
+A cast or splint will immobilize the bone (keep it from moving) in order to encourage the bones to align (straighten) and to prevent use of the bone.
+In some cases when the bone is small (toes or fingers), no cast is needed and the fracture is immobilized by wrapping.
 Medication may also be prescribed to ease the pain of the fracture.

-Traction may also be necessary to treat a fracture.
+Traction may also be used to stabilize and realign fractures before surgery.
 Traction uses a system of pulleys and weights to stretch the muscles and tendons around the broken bone.

-If a fracture is bad enough, surgery may be required.
-Hip fractures almost always require surgery since non-operative treatments require prolonged immobilization and often result in poor functional outcome.
-Internal and external rods and/or pins may be used to hold the bone in place in order for bone alignment.
+If a fracture is bad enough, the patient may need surgery.
+Hip fractures almost always require surgery, because other treatments require that the hip remain immobilized for a long time, and often have poor results.
+Internal and external rods and/or pins may be used to hold the bone in place to allow the bones to align.

 How long does it take for a bone fracture to heal?

-It depends.
-Each person’s healing process is different.
-It depends on the location of the fracture, the severity of the break, age, and nutritional status.
-For example, a fractured leg is going to take a lot longer to heal than a fractured finger.
-Generally, younger individuals heal faster than older individuals.
+Each person’s healing process is different and depends on the location of the fracture and how severe it is, as well as the patient’s age and nutritional status.
+For example, a fractured leg will take much longer to heal than a fractured finger.
+Generally, younger people heal more quickly than older people.
 Proper nutrition also plays a role.
 The average healing process takes anywhere from 6 to 8 weeks.

 What are the possible complications of a bone fracture?

-- Compartment syndrome: raised pressure within a closed part of the body (compartment) that cuts off blood supply to muscles and nerves, often caused by bleeding and hematoma around the fracture site.
+- Compartment syndrome: raised pressure within a closed part of the body (compartment) that cuts off blood supply to muscles and nerves.
+Often caused by bleeding and hematoma (a collection of blood outside of the blood vessels) around the fracture.

-- Haemarthrosis: bleeding into a joint space causing the joint to swell
+- Haemarthrosis: bleeding into a joint space that causes the joint to swell

-- Blood clot in a blood vessel : blockage of a blood vessel which can break off and move through the body
+- Blood clot in a blood vessel: blockage of a blood vessel that can break off and move through the body

 - Delayed bone healing